Francis Gore (cricketer): Military career

-Gore later served in the Second Boer War with the North Somerset Yeomanry, holding the rank of lieutenant in April 1900, with promotion to the rank of captain coming in January 1901.
-He was promoted to the rank of major the following April.
+Gore was a lieutenant in the North Somerset Yeomanry, a Yeomanry regiment based in the county.
+He volunteered for active service in the Second Boer War, and on 18 April 1900 was commissioned a lieutenant in the Imperial Yeomanry, serving in the 20th Battalion which departed Southampton for South Africa on board the SS Canada in the middle of April 1900.
+Promotion to the rank of captain followed in January 1901, and to major the following April.
 Gore later transferred to the City of London Yeomanry in April 1908, with promotion to the honorary rank of lieutenant colonel coming shortly before his transfer in March 1908.
 Gore served in the First World War, obtaining the full rank of lieutenant colonel in November 1914, before reverting shortly after at his own request to the rank of major and honorary lieutenant colonel.
 He was again promoted to the rank of lieutenant colonel in January 1917, antedated to June 1916.
 He retired from active service in February 1920, having reached the age limit for service, at which point he was decorated with the Territorial Decoration.

 He served as the deputy lieutenant of Monmouthshire in 1889-90.
 He also served during his life as a justice of the peace for Glamorgan.